Artificial hip joint in Mainz – Modern clinic and individual care

 For statutory insured patients: individual cost coverage possible

-Even for patients with statutory health insurance, there is often the possibility of being treated in the curaparc clinic through a single case cost assumption .
-The assumption of costs by the health insurance fund is individually applied for – a procedure in which the clinic actively supports patient management.
+Also for legally insured patients there is in many cases the possibility to be treated through a individual cost coverage in the curaparc clinic.
+In doing so, the coverage of the costs by the health insurance is applied for individually – a procedure in which the clinic actively supports patient management.

 Why Mainz is a top location for an artificial hip joint